jwkeena/plato-texts/README.md

   * Passage requested: Apology 17a at https://scaife-cts.perseus.org/api/cts?request=GetPassage&urn=urn:cts:greekLit:tlg0059.tlg002.perseus-grc2:17

+# Other Options: Stephanus Numbers
+The Stephanus number may be exact (number plus letter) or inexact (number only).
+Running platoTexts("apology", "17") will return all texts in that number range, not the text from the more exact sections 17a, 17b, 17c, 17d, or 17e.

-# Other Options
+# Other Options: Dialogues
-* Simply typing in the dialogue name, without any Stephanus number, will return the possible range of Stephanus numbers.
+Simply typing in the dialogue name, without any Stephanus number, will return the possible range of Stephanus numbers.
 For example,
 ```javascript
 console.log(platoTexts("apology"));
 ```
 Returns:
   * "Apology: 17a-42a (possible search range)"

-* Likewise, typing in the dialogue name followed by "range" in the second argument will return the possible range of Stephanus numbers.
+Likewise, typing in the dialogue name followed by "range" in the second argument will return the possible range of Stephanus numbers.
 For example,
 ```javascript
 console.log(platoTexts("apology," "range"));
 ```
 Returns:
   * "Apology: 17a-42a (possible search range)"

-* The Stephanus number may be exact (number plus letter) or inexact (number only).
-Running platoTexts("apology", "17") will return all texts in that number range, not the specific section 17a, 17b, 17c, 17d, or 17e.

-* All dialogues may be abbreviated.
+All dialogues may be abbreviated.
 For example, the following are all equivalent expressions:
 ```javascript
 console.log(platoTexts("apology", "17a"));
 console.log(platoTexts("apol.", "17a"));